-When it comes to overseas investment the UK is highly valued, one example we are seeing is the growth of ‘memorial investing’ where the mega rich are looking to back prestigious or promising projects and have their name associated with the success and growth of that business.
-This is a growing trend whereby the rich invest in large architectural projects and start-ups both overseas and domestically in order to be remembered after death.
+When it comes to overseas investment the UK is highly valued, one example we are seeing is the growth of ‘memorial investing’ where the mega-rich are looking to back prestigious or promising projects and have their name associated with the success and growth of that business.
+This is a growing trend whereby the rich invest in large architectural projects and start-ups overseas and domestically to be remembered after death.

 4) Property Investment

-Additionally China’s economy has seen a slight slowdown in manufacturing activity, this has pushed the country’s wealthy towards London property as a key investment opportunity.
+Additionally, China’s economy has seen a slight slowdown in manufacturing activity, which has pushed the country’s wealthy towards London property as a key investment opportunity.

-Interestingly many parents sending their Children to the UK for education also look to purchase property, either for their Children or to establish themselves in highly regarded cities such as London.
-There is a strong potential for the development of property as an addition to education.
+Interestingly many parents sending their children to the UK for education also look to purchase property, either for their Children or to establish themselves in highly regarded cities such as London.
+There is a strong potential for the development of the property as an addition to education.